camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ├── start.bat
 └── start.sh
 ```
 Execute one of the two start scripts (`start.bat` for Windows, `start.sh` for Linux/Mac).
-After a few seconds, you will be able to access the Camunda webapps via http://localhost:8080/camunda/app/, the REST API via http://localhost:8080/engine-rest/ and Swagger UI via http://localhost:8080/swaggerui/
+After a few seconds, you will be able to access the Camunda webapps via http://localhost:8080/camunda/app/, the REST API via http://localhost:8080/engine-rest/ and Swagger UI via http://localhost:8080/swaggerui/.

 ## Starting Camunda Platform Run using Docker

 Camunda Platform Run is also available as a Docker image.
-Please see the Run section of the Camunda Docker documentation [here]({{< ref "/installation/docker.md#start-camunda-bpm-run-using-docker" >}}) for more details.
+Please see the Camunda Platform Run section of the Camunda Docker documentation [here]({{< ref "/installation/docker.md#start-camunda-bpm-run-using-docker" >}}) for more details.

-## Disable Webapps, REST API or Swagger UI
+## Disable components

 By default, Camunda Platform Run launches with the webapps, REST API and Swagger UI modules.
 If you want only a subset of them enabled, execute the start script through a command-line interface with any of the `--webapps`, `--rest` or `--swaggerui` properties to enable the specific module.